Raptors keep rolling, rout Knicks for season-high eighth straight win

 TIP-INS

 Raptors: Toronto has scored 100 or more points in 19 straight games, one shy of the franchise record set in the 2009-10 season. ...
-Casey said before the game that reserve G Delon Wright would remain out with a sprained right big toe, but Wright felt good enough after working out that he played 20 minutes off the bench.
+Casey said before the game that reserve G Delon Wright would remain out with a sprained right big toe, but Wright felt good enough after working out that he played 20 minutes off the bench, scoring 12 points.

 Knicks: New York played without starting centre Enes Kanter because of back spasms.
 F Lance Thomas sat out with a sprained right thumb after he was hit in the loss at Milwaukee on Friday.
 X-rays taken before the game were negative. ...
 G Courtney Lee came off the bench after missing the last two games for family reasons.
 Coach Jeff Hornacek said Lee would practice Monday and likely return to his starting spot Tuesday. ...
 New York opened the first of the two remaining five-game homestands on its schedule.